anthonyvito/Azure-LiftAndRun/README.md

-# Azure-LiftAndShift
+# Azure-LiftAndRun
-Files and scripts needed for my lift and shift scenarios.
+Files and scripts needed for lift and run proof of concept scenarios.